What does a good kindergarten homeschool schedule look like?

 From the start, I knew I wanted assistance from a curriculum for foundational subjects and I was open to less structured options for the other topics.

-KINDERGARTEN HOMESCHOOL CURRICULUM
+5. CHOOSE KINDERGARTEN HOMESCHOOL CURRICULUM

 Did anyone tell you that there will be periods of doubt on this homeschooling journey?
 It’s true.